dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 3/README.md

 ![opt_check3 synthesis result — 3-input AND gate](../images/image30.png)

-We got a 3-input AND gate as we expected, thus optimization was successful.
+A 3-input AND gate was obtained as expected, thus optimization was successful.

 ---